Zuikyo/iOS-System-Symbols/collected-symbol-files.md

 If you're in China, check here:

 Baidu Netdisk: [https://pan.baidu.com/s/1dknV17E80JZeMK8e8SY8Fw?pwd=r78c](https://pan.baidu.com/s/1dknV17E80JZeMK8e8SY8Fw?pwd=r78c) sharing code: `r78c`

+Since iOS 10, the system firmware is not encrypted, so you can just get those symbols by yourself.
+And I will not update the list any more.
+See [Extract Symbols from Firmware](./README.md#extract-symbols-from-firmware).

+There is another nice guy collecting symbols after iOS 13, see https://github.com/CXTretar/iOS-System-Symbols-Supplement

 I take those `dyld_shared_cache_xxxx` files in `Symbols/System/Library/Caches/com.apple.dyld` out to reduce the size of the symbol files.
 They're not necessary for symbolicating.
 They're only needed when debugging with a real device.
 If you need them, download those `xxxx-Caches` files.
 Only `dyld_shared_cache_xxxx` from real device were kept, those from firmware or from Xcode are not included.